BrowserBox/BrowserBox/README.md

 ## :balance_scale: Licensing

-**VF Regular**
+**BB Regular**

-  VF Regular (this repository) is licensed under the Polyform Noncommercial License 1.0 (NC license).
+  BB Regular (this repository) is licensed under the Polyform Noncommercial License 1.0 (NC license).
 Any previous licensed versions are also relicensed under this license.

   The NC license permits *"use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding."*

   [Read the license](https://github.com/crisdosyago/BrowserBox/blob/boss/LICENSE.md).

-**VF Pro**
+**BB Pro**

-  VF Pro (closed-source) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreement with The Dosyago Corporation.
+  BB Pro (closed-source) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreement with The Dosyago Corporation.
 [Read the license](https://github.com/crisdosyago/BrowserBox/blob/boss/LICENSE-Pro.md).

-  In essence this license permits any use case besides those which compete with Dosyago Corporation (or the rightsholders of VF).
+  In essence this license permits any use case besides those which compete with Dosyago Corporation (or the rightsholders of BB).

   If you'd like to purchase a Pro S license, [see the price list here](https://github.com/crisdosyago/BrowserBox/blob/boss/docs/PRICELIST.md)